 *DISCLOSURE: THIS POST MAY CONTAIN AFFILIATE LINKS.

 If you just saw my Easter dessert that I posted and were wondering what the hell to cook before you demolished it.
 Then look no further because AnotherFoodBlogger has you covered with this grilled lamb!
-My folks were in town from Ireland recently and I wanted to create a few dishes that I could serve family style so that I didn’t have to spend time plating multiple dishes in the kitchen while the wife was being told hour long stories she had heard half a dozen times already!
+My folks were in town from Ireland recently and I wanted to create a few dishes that I could serve family style so that I didn’t have to spend time plating multiple dishes in the kitchen while the wife was being told hour-long stories she had heard half a dozen times already!
 This way we had one (I think) great looking plate of food in the middle of the table and everyone could just tuck in and make their own mess – just watch the table!!!
-Not to mention less headaches for the missus.
+Not to mention fewer headaches for the missus.
 Couple this grilled lamb dish with my AWESOME hummus and you are #sorted.

 The thing that I love the most about living here in Brissie is the fact I finally got my hands on a Weber BBQ.
 Yes, they are an American brand of BBQ coming out of Chicago.
 But my tiny little NY apt didn’t lend itself to too much BBQ’ing.
 PLUS everyone knows having a BBQ in Ireland means only getting to use it about a dozen times a year, while standing under an umbrella.
 So I never invested in much there.